chef/automate/HOW_THE_PIPELINE_WORKS.md

   importantly, the pre-merge verification tests and post merge deploy tests are Buildkite pipelines.

-- Buildkite Agents: While Builkite is a hosted service, Buildkite jobs run on agents that are hosted in our infrastructure.
+- Buildkite Agents: While Buildkite is a hosted service, Buildkite jobs run on agents that are hosted in our infrastructure.

 - EC2 Hosts: The Buildkite Agents run on EC2 instances that are